StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Richard Torkar has taken the lead in developing the Turing versions of the models contained in [TuringModels](https://github.com/StatisticalRethinkingJulia/TuringModels.jl).

-Tamas Papp has been very helpful during the development og the DynamicHMC versions of the models.
+Tamas Papp has been very helpful during the development of the DynamicHMC versions of the models.

 The TuringLang team and #turing contributors on Slack have been extremely helpful!
 The Turing examples by Cameron Pfiffer are followed closely in several example scripts.